AndersBallegaard/anderstb.dk/content/posts/experimenting-with-srv6-vpn-over-internet.md

 set protocols bgp srv6 locator VPN-SERVICES
 ```

+When a new VPN is created, BGP will take out an address from our VPN-SERVICES prefix and assign that as a destination address for all traffic to the VRF (assuming we want per-vrf "label").
+We can either specify the allocation manually, or let BGP figure it out.
+I feel trusting in BGPs abilities today, so i will auto assign.

 ### Building our first L3VPN
 In theory we should now have a BGP peering, a routed prefix, and an SRv6 locator.
 So the next step is to try using it.
 In this step we will create a VRF, and use that VRF on two dummy interfaces to validate connectivity.

 Let's start by defining the VRF

+This configuration starts out defining everything that's the same on both sides.
+- The linux kernel routing table ID.
+If you are comming from Cisco or Juniper this is probably new, but just know linux wants a value it can use internally.
+- Import/Export route targets.
+Note after we have created the targets we need to tell BGP that it should use it.
+- SID, we are telling BGP to auto allocate a SID.
+- For some reason we need to set system-as and router-id again, i just set it to the same as the global options.
+I guess this could be a problem if you have a design where your GRT and VPN instance have BGP peerings with eachother.
+- We are redistributing connected, in this example we are putting the VRF on two dummy interfaces, obiviously if this was a real deployment, we might want to redistribute something diffrent.
+- Create a dummy interface and assign it to the VRF.

+We also have a few unique things per router, this includes:
+- IP addresses
+- Router ID
+- Route distinguishers.
 ```
 # Shared for both routers
 set vrf name L3VPN-1 table 101